NordVPN vs. ExpressVPN

 It’s clear that no matter which one we tested out, we were anonymous and safe online with both ExpressVPN and NordVPN, but there are some key differences that could sway you to one side or the other, depending on what you’re looking for.

-While ExpressVPN has over 2,000 servers in 148 locations worldwide, NordVPN has 5,246 servers in 62 different countries.
+While ExpressVPN supports over 2,000 servers in 148 locations worldwide, NordVPN offers 5,401 servers in 59 different countries.
 To make your decision, we recommend checking out their server locations, as the closer you are to the server, the faster speeds you’ll see.

-And the pendulum swings the other way; while ExpressVPN only encrypted our web traffic once, NordVPN did it twice through two servers, a process typically called multi-hop.
-If two heads are better than one, than two encrypted servers are also better than one, although it doesn’t sound quite as catchy.
+And the pendulum swings the other way; while ExpressVPN only encrypted our web traffic once, NordVPN did it twice through two servers, a process typically called multi-hop or double VPN.
+If two heads are better than one, then two encrypted servers are also better than one, although it doesn’t sound quite as catchy.

 When we tested out ExpressVPN and NordVPN on our Macbook Pro and Windows Vivobook, we found that ExpressVPN actually performed better on our Mac computer, with lower download and upload speed decreases and the exact same amount of latency as in NordVPN.